lilvirgola/P2PDocs/README.md

 ```

 ### 2. Start a Node
 Ensure that Docker is correctly installed.

-Then run on terminal:
+Inside `docker-compose.yml` override the environment variable `ERL_NODE_NAME` with your current IP, then run on terminal:

 ```bash
 sudo docker compose up --build